ftdebugger/regions-extras/Readme.md

 --------------------

 This region work like replace region, but it delay view render.
-Region expect implemented `promise` method in view, which return promise (`jQuery.Deferred` for example).
+Region expect implemented `promise` method in view, which return promise (`jQuery.Deferred` or `Promise` for example).
 View will be rendered when promise fulfilled.

 ```js
 var AsyncReplaceRegion = require('regions-extras/region/AsyncReplaceRegion');